9 Ways to Fix Unexpected Kernel Mode Trap Windows 11 Error

 - Select the Scan options navigation link.

-- Then click the Full scan radio button.
+- Then click the Full scan radio button followed by Scan now.

 4. Stop overclocking your PC

 Have you overclocked your PC’s processor with third-party overclocking software?
-If so, that could be the reason you need to fix the Unexpected_Kernel_Mode_Trap error on Windows 11.
+If so, that could be why you need to fix the Unexpected_Kernel_Mode_Trap error on Windows 11.

-This potential resolution, unsurprisingly enough, is to reverse all the overclocking you’ve applied on your computer.
-Restore your PC’s processor to its default clock speed.
+This potential resolution, unsurprisingly enough, is to reverse all the overclocking you’ve applied to your computer.
+Instead, restore your PC’s processor to its default clock speed.
 To do so, look for a restore system default option within your overclocking software.

-- Then press the Y key to confirm.
+- Then press the Y key to confirm, then reboot your computer.

 6. Update device drivers